Skip to content

 A “Fiktionsbescheinigung ”, according to Section 81, Paragraph 3 Residence Act, is issued if you do not yet have a residence permit or your identity has not yet been verified.
 With a “Fiktionsbescheinigung ” according to Section 81, Paragraph 3 Residence Act, staying in the federal territory and travelling within Germany is permitted.
 However, re-entry after a stay abroad is not allowed.
 This “Fiktionsbescheinigung” often reads "gilt nicht für Auslandsreisen" to indicate that the holder is not allowed to travel abroad.

-Important: If you are not sure what type of “Fiktionsbescheinigung” you have, ask your local Immigration Office whether you are allowed to re-enter Germany or not.
+Important: If you are not sure what type of “Fiktionsbescheinigung” you have, you can ask your local Immigration Office whether you are allowed to re-enter Germany or not.
 If you are planning a trip outside the Schengen area, also check with the authorities of the destination country whether you are allowed to enter and leave with the “Fiktionsbescheinigung ”.

 Important preparations before your trip